ospalh/3d-printing/cube_Ventilkappe/description.md

 #postprinting

 This has *no* screw thread grooves.
-Screw it on with sufficient force.
+Screw it on with sufficient force, but take care not to tear off the whole valve stem.